Tulle massacre: Aftermath

-Lammerding and Kowatsch, that latter of which had died in March 1945 on the Eastern Front near the Hungarian border, were condemned to death in absentia; Hoff and Wulf received 10 years of hard labour and Paula Geissler received 3 years in prison.
-After an appeal before the tribunal of Marseille, Hoff's sentence was reduced, on 27 May 1952, to 5 years inclusive of time served.
-Hoff was released following the sentencing in his appeal.
+Lammerding and Kowatsch, the latter having died in March 1945 on the Eastern Front near the Hungarian border, were condemned to death in absentia; Hoff and Wulf received ten years of hard labour and Paula Geissler received three years in prison.
+After an appeal before the tribunal of Marseille, Hoff's sentence was reduced, on 27 May 1952, to five years, inclusive of time served.
+Hoff was released following the sentencing with his appeal.
 Wulf had been pardoned by French President Vincent Auriol and released in the week prior.
-After Lammerding was sentenced to death, the French government requested his extradition, alongside the British Occupying Forces at the end of January 1953 and an arrest warrant was issued for Lammerding by the British High Commissioner on 27 February 1953 under law number 10 of the Allied Control Council.
-However, these garnered no response and Lammerding was never inconvenienced by justice.
+After Lammerding was sentenced to death, the French government requested his extradition, alongside the British Occupying Forces, at the end of January 1953, and an arrest warrant was issued for Lammerding by the British High Commissioner on 27 February 1953 under law number 10 of the Allied Control Council.
+However, these garnered no response and Lammerding was not punished.

-Until his death, Lammerding denied all responsibility for the massacre in Tulle, declaring instead that the initiative was taken by the SS-Sturmbannführer Kowatsch: "knowing the rigorous hierarchy and the terribly rigid discipline which reigned in the SS corps, such a statement is without merit.".
-After having equally denied, at a previous time, having been present in Tulle at all, he did change his story to confirm that he arrived there late in the afternoon, after the hangings: however the Division's war diary for 10 June 1944 was written by Lammerding in Tulle and that dated 9 June first gave the time as 12:15 though this entry "was later overwritten to read 23:15."
-The presence of Lammerding in Tulle and its environs by noon on the 9 June is equally attested by the military doctor of the German garrison, Dr Schmidt.
+Until his death, Lammerding denied all responsibility for the massacre in Tulle, declaring instead that the initiative was taken by Kowatsch: "knowing the rigorous hierarchy and the terribly rigid discipline which reigned in the SS corps, such a statement is without merit.".
+After having equally denied, at a previous time, having been present in Tulle at all, he did change his story to confirm that he arrived there late in the afternoon, after the hangings; however the division's war diary for 10 June 1944 was written by Lammerding in Tulle and that dated 9 June first gave the time as 12:15, though this entry "was later overwritten to read 23:15."
+The presence of Lammerding in Tulle and its environs by noon on 9 June is equally attested to by the military doctor of the German garrison, Dr Schmidt.

 Proceedings were opened against Lammerding by the Central Office of North Rhine-Westphalia in December 1961, in the course of which Lammerding was questioned in February 1962; on 9 October 1962, the director of the Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes issued a stay of proceedings based solely on Lammerding's version of events.